fhernanb/temp_hyperpo/README.md

-# Temporal repo for hyperpo
+# Temporary repo for hyperpo distribution